Aetopia/Lunar-Client-Lite-Launcher/README.md

 # Extras
 <i><b>I typically push out minor updates for the latest release of LC Lite.
 If you want the source code then download it from the repository and not from a release.</b></i>
 ## Information about `wrapper.cmd`

-The entire core of LC Lite is `wrapper.cmd`, LC Lite only serves as the GUI for the script.
-Using `wrapper.cmd` its possible to specify arguments to launch a specific version of Lunar Client.
+Via `wrapper.cmd` its possible to specify arguments to launch a specific version of Lunar Client.

 To use this functionality of the script, use the following format:
 `wrapper.cmd "Version" "Asset Index of Version" "JVM Arguments" "Directory" "Lunar Client Cosmetic Textures Directory`